rust-lang/regex/HACKING.md

 time, so if the tests don't seem to be running, you may need to run `cargo clean`.

+This crate also supports defining and testing custom debugger visualizers.
+The `#[debugger_visualizer]` attribute is currently unstable and behind a `debugger_visualizer` feature gate.
+To test these visualizers, enable the `debugger_visualizer` feature for this crate and run the `tests/test_visualizer.rs` tests using the nightly toolchain.
+For more information on debugger visualizers, see `debug_metadata/README.md`.

 ## Benchmarking

 The benchmarking in this crate is made up of many micro-benchmarks.
 Currently,